Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 ![](./img/struct2net.png)
-*[[36]](#Works-Cited) Figure ?: This visually represents the interactome of Protein Data Bank.
+*[[36]](#Works-Cited) Fig 14: This visually represents the interactome of Protein Data Bank.
 Each node is a protein and each edge is a interaction with an assigned strength.
 This shows Struct2Net's algorithm, Coev2Net, training on highly complex data and placing testing data within the model.*

 An example of a computational success in this field is MIT’s [Struct2Net](http://cb.csail.mit.edu/cb/struct2net/webserver/) software [[36]](#Works-Cited).
 The software takes either one or two amino acid sequences as input.
 It then maps the amino acids to the closest match in the Protein Data Bank.
 The Protein Data Bank is a resource to accumulate experimentally derived information about proteins.
 After determining a match, Struct2Net guesses the interactive domains of the input protein.
 Finally, interaction predictions are performed with a boosted classifier.
 Two input amino acid sequences will result in a single interaction prediction.
 Whereas, a single input protein will return a list of potential interactors.